2026 Men's T20 World Cup: Background

-The ICC Men's T20 World Cup is a biennial world cup for cricket in Twenty20 International (T20I) format, organized by the International Cricket Council (ICC).
-The tournament, now being held every two years, was first played in 2007 in South Africa.
-India are the defending champions, having defeated South Africa in the final of the previous edition.
+The ICC Men's T20 World Cup is a biennial world cup for cricket in Twenty20 International (T20I) format, organised by the International Cricket Council (ICC).
+It was first played in 2007 in South Africa, and the 2026 tournament marked its tenth edition.
+The ninth edition, held in 2024 in the West Indies and the United States, was contested by 20 teams, and was won by India, who defeated South Africa in the final.